HyacinthBots/LilyBot/docs/commands.md

 Name: `config set`

 Arguments:
-* `guildId` - ID of the guild to set a config for - Guild ID
 * `moderatorRole` - Moderator role that will be pinged for reports - Role
 * `modActionLog` - Channel for embeds created by mod actions to be sent - Channel
 * `messageLogs` - Channel for deleted messages to be logged - Channel